-More Information About the Process of Refugee Claims Canada
+More Information About the Process of Claiming Refugee Status in Canada

 If you or someone you know is in Canada and is afraid to return to their country of nationality or former habitual residence, you are familiar with the anxiety caused by the knowledge that you may not be able to remain safely in Canada forever.
 Fortunately, if you are already in Canada, you may have the ability to claim Refugee protection here and have your claim adjudicated by a panel of the Immigration and Refugee Board, an independent tribunal.
 A claim for refugee protection will be determined following a formal, quasi-judicial proceeding at which all of the evidence that you have to support the reasons why you can’t go back to your home country will be considered.
 You’ll have the right to be represented by counsel as well as the right to call witnesses to testify on your behalf.